department-of-veterans-affairs/vets-website/content/pages/pension/survivors-pension.md

 <div class="va-introtext">

-Find out if you're eligible and how to apply for a survivors pension as a surviving spouse or child of a deceased Veteran with wartime service.
+Find out if you're eligible for a survivors pension as a surviving spouse or child of a deceased Veteran with wartime service.

 </div>